daniloceano/LorenzCycleToolkit/README.md

 python lorenz-cycle.py path/to/infile.nc -e
 ```

-## Lagrangian freamework
+## Unstationary freamework

 **Important!** Before running the program be sure to check the [Flags](#Flags) section.

-As in the Eulerian framework, the first step is to have a NetCDF file containing the following variables: zonal (u) and meridional (v) wind components, vertical wind speed (omega), air temperature and geopotential or geopotential height.
+As in the stationary framework, the first step is to have a NetCDF file containing the following variables: zonal (u) and meridional (v) wind components, vertical wind speed (omega), air temperature and geopotential or geopotential height.
 The data is required to follow a pressure-level vertical levels.

 Now, instead of delimiting the computational domain, it is required a [track file](inputs/track) containing the central position of the system of interest in different time steps.
 The program will then create, for each time step, a box with 15°x15° around this central point to compute the energetics terms.
 The track file should look like this:

 ![image](https://user-images.githubusercontent.com/56005607/206721056-61fa32ce-aa5d-4f16-af28-c46ac2a9bf88.png)

-As in the Eulerian framework, it is required to specify in the [fvars](inputs/fvars) file the how the variables are named in the NetCDF file and which units are being used.
+As in the stationary framework, it is required to specify in the [fvars](inputs/fvars) file the how the variables are named in the NetCDF file and which units are being used.
 See above.

 Then, from the [source code folder](src) you can run, for example: